SkillsFundingAgency/das-apim-developer-web/README.md

 ### Config

 It is possible to run the site using the mock server and no authentication.
+APIM Developer Web uses the standard Apprenticeship Service configuration.
+All configuration can be found in the [das-employer-config repository](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-apim-developer-web/SFA.DAS.Apim.Developer.Web.json).
 The below appsettings.json assumes you have

 appsettings.json file
 ```json